Carmel, New York: Government

 Carmel is governed by a Town Supervisor and the Town Board.
 The Carmel Town Hall is located at 60 McAlpin Avenue in Mahopac.

 Emergency services

 Law enforcement is primarily handled by the Town of Carmel Police Department, supplemented by the Putnam County Sheriff's Office and the New York State Police.

 Fire protection services are provided by the Carmel Fire Department, Croton Falls Fire District, Mahopac Volunteer Fire Department, and Mahopac Falls Volunteer Fire Department.

 Emergency medical services are provided to the town based on nature and location of emergency.
 Basic life support ambulance service is provided by Carmel Volunteer Ambulance Corps, Mahopac Volunteer Fire Department, Mahopac Falls Volunteer Fire Department, and North Salem Volunteer Ambulance Corps.
-Advanced life support ambulance and first response service is provided by EMStar Ambulance under contract by Putnam County Bureau of Emergency Services.
+Advanced life support ambulance and first response service is provided by Empress Ambulance under contract by Putnam County Bureau of Emergency Services.

 Education

-The Town of Carmel is served primarily by two school districts:
+The Town of Carmel is served primarily by two school districts: Carmel Central School District and Mahopac Central School District.
+Smaller portions of the town are in Lakeland Central School District, North Salem Central School District, and Brewster Central School District.